Hot Honey Garlic Shrimp & Broccoli Stir Fry

 Looking for other ways to make shrimp?
 Try my air fryer coconut shrimp, this General Tso Shrimp Stir Fry or this San Pedro Style Shrimp!

-Ingredients for Hot Honey Garlic Shrimp Stir Fry:
+Ingredients for Hot Honey Garlic Shrimp Stir Fry

 honey garlic shrimp